 It is true, nevertheless, that until very recently many non-EU citizens have who were digital nomads or who wanted to work remotely from Spain used this path.

-But especially during the pandemic (from 2020 onwards), the vast majority of consulates started to reject applications from foreigners who clearly stated they wanted to start working remotely.
+But especially during the pandemic (from 2020 onward), the vast majority of consulates started to reject applications from foreigners who clearly stated they wanted to start working remotely.

 Or, even worse, if the consulate sees that remote work is what you have been doing for the past months/years, your application may even get rejected too.